Parx Shippensburg Casino Plans Upgrade With Live Table Games In Pennsylvania

 They have operated with a unique hybrid format that incorporates technology while maintaining some degree of human interaction.

-A recent petition has been submitted to the Pennsylvania Gaming Control Board (PGCB), which suggests a big change - turning the casino into a more standard gaming experience for its guests, while maintaining the small, player-friendly environment.
+A recent petition has been submitted to the Pennsylvania Gaming Control Board (PGCB), suggesting a significant change: transforming the casino into a more standard gaming experience for its guests while maintaining its small, player-friendly environment.

 Inside The Parx Shippensburg Experience

-The 31,200-square-foot casino located at 250 South Conestoga Drive in Southampton Township, Cumberland County, has established itself as a fully smoke-free space for gamblers.
+The 31,200-square-foot casino, located at 250 South Conestoga Drive in Southampton Township, Cumberland County, has established itself as a smoke-free space for gamblers.

-At the center of the action is a hybrid gaming table area that includes 48 electronic terminals supporting blackjack, roulette and three-card poker.
+At the center of the action is a hybrid gaming table area featuring 48 electronic terminals that support blackjack, roulette, and three-card poker.

 Instead of traditional felt-topped tables, players experience live dealers who deal real cards and spin real roulette wheels - but the players still play their hands from the terminals rather than sitting at the table.